Yahara-Software/thalia-nero-adventurer-journey-be/README.md

 # Adventurer Journey - Back End
-The candidate should have a branch created for them.
-They will then submit their completed code back to the branch for Yahara Softare to review.
+The candidate should fork the main branch.
+After completing their work they will then create a PR back to the branch for Yahara Software to review.

 They will follow the story below and create a program to solve the problem.